jonico/github_security_and_scalability_overview/README.md

 GitHub Security best practices are shown in this [blog post](https://github.com/blog/2077-github-enterprise-security-best-practices).

-Finally, GitHub is running a large [**Bug Bounty program**](https://bounty.github.com/), rewarding anybody finding security vulnerabilities
+Last but not least, GitHub is running a large [**Bug Bounty program**](https://bounty.github.com/), rewarding anybody finding security vulnerabilities.

 Some highlights (not common at most of our competitors):